 - i.
 Fencing on sites containing important wildlife habitat cannot exceed four feet high unless the Planning Director approves the fencing to confine permitted domestic animals or to protect permitted ornamental landscaping or gardens. - ii.
-The Planning Director will determine the type of fencing (materials, opacity, etc.) appropriate for the wildlife species on the site based on advice from the division of wildlife - iii.
-All fences over six feet high require a permit from the building department.
+The Planning Director will determine the type of fencing (materials, opacity, etc.) appropriate for the wildlife species on the site based on advice from the Colorado Division of Wildlife. - iii.
+All fences over six feet high require a permit from the Larimer County Building Department.